seanyboy49/shepherd-technical-challenge/README.md

 **Styling - MaterialUI**

 - Easy to use with pretty much every UI Component you would need for a standard web app

+**Form Library - React Final Form**

+- Performant and declarative form library that is flexible enough to work with any UI library like MUI

 ## Frontend Pages